Show All Answers

 Public employers would be exempt from the proposed payroll tax because intergovernmental taxation is prohibited.
 Without express authority, one government entity cannot tax another.

 Funding from the local marijuana tax does support community safety.
 The local marijuana tax collected almost $1 million in 2018; that money supports parks security, Community Court, human services, and a portion has been set aside to fund homeless shelter options.
 Funding for a local option levy was also considered by the Community Safety Revenue Team, but a new levy would yield less than $10 million annually and isn’t considered a permanent funding source as a levy would need to be renewed every five years.
-These other options do not meet the funding needed to provide services for our Community Safety System as approximately $23.6 million is needed each year.
+These other options do not meet the funding needed to provide services for our Community Safety System.